MdNazishArmanShorthillsAI/MdNazishArmanShorthillsAI/README.md

 ### Hi there 👋 I am Md Nazish Arman

-I am currently working at Shorthills AI as Software Developer Trainee
+I am currently working at Shorthills AI as Software Developer

 - 🔭 I’m currently working on Web Scraping.
 - 🌱 I’m currently exploring more about Langchain.